ize-app/ize/README.md

-# Cults
+# Ize

 ## Concepts

 ### Identities and Groups

-Users authenticate into Cults via Identities.
+Users authenticate into Ize via Identities.
 Identities we currently support are:

 - Email
 - EVM address